salute-developers/plasma/packages/plasma-b2c/api/plasma-b2c.api.md

 // Warning: (ae-forgotten-export) The symbol "newHopeTextFieldProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "RequiredProps_2" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ClearProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ClearProps_2" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export type TextFieldProps = (TextFieldProps_2 & Pick<newHopeTextFieldProps, 'enumerationType' | 'chips' | 'onChangeChips'>) & RequiredProps_2 & ClearProps;
+export type TextFieldProps = (TextFieldProps_2 & Pick<newHopeTextFieldProps, 'enumerationType' | 'chips' | 'onChangeChips'>) & RequiredProps_2 & ClearProps_2;

 export { TextFieldView }